blessboydach/MegaBot/README.md

-# 🤖 Knight Bot
+# 🗿 Mega Bot

-This is a WhatsApp bot built using the Baileys library for group management, including features like tagging all members, muting/unmuting, and many more.
+A Mega Wha bot built using the Baileys library for group management, including features like tagging all members, muting/unmuting, and many more.
 It's designed to help admins efficiently manage WhatsApp groups.

 <div align="center">
   <a href="https://git.io/typing-svg">